signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 Signalbash is only available for 64 bit machines.

-Signalbash is available for macOS & Windows machines.
+Signalbash is available for macOS, Windows, & Linux machines.

 ### macOS

 Signalbash can be installed & run on macOS version 10.11 or greater.
 Both Intel & ARM architectures are supported.

-## Windows
+### Windows

 Signalbash can be run on machines running the Windows operating system with Windows 7 or greater.

-Signalbash is not currently available on Windows machines with ARM processors.
+Signalbash is not currently available natively on Windows machines with ARM processors.

+### Linux

+Signalbash can be installed & run on x64 (amd64/x86_64) and ARM64/aarch64
-## Linux
+Linux Operating Systems.

-Signalbash is not currently available with Linux operating systems.

 ## Installation Locations